Simplon Tunnel

 Rivals Behind the Wheel

-When one thinks of East German movies, car racing films are not the first things that come to mind, but they did make one.
+When one thinks of East German movies, car racing isn't the first thing that comes to mind, but there is one example of this.
 Rivals Behind the Wheel (Rivalen am Steuer) tells the story of a racecar driver who discovers that the world of international car racing is filled with exploitative capitalists, only interested in …

 Continue reading Rivals Behind the Wheel